 The race to be first

 O’Rahilly became a man in a hurry.
-He phoned his father in Dublin to check that they could use Greenore to fit-out the ship: he agreed but side-stepped the question about whether he might invest in the project himself.
+He phoned his father in Dublin to check they could use Greenore to fit-out the ship: he agreed but side-stepped the question about whether he might invest in the project himself.
 The next call was to Moore’s room-mate (and, later, novelist) Ian Ross whose entrepreneurial, New Zealand-born father Charles Ross lived just outside London.
-O’Rahilly, Moore and Joseph squeezed into Ian Ross’s sports car and raced to his father’s English countryside home later that same day.
+O’Rahilly and Moore squeezed into Ian Ross’s two-seater MGB sports car and raced to his father’s English countryside home later that same day.
 O’Rahilly insisted on driving.
 There was no time to lose.

 Charles Ross quickly agreed to support the project and also brought in a financier friend, John Sheffield, chairman of the Norcros building materials group, and celebrated magazine publisher Jocelyn Stevens.
 They were joined by an O’Rahilly family friend, Dublin lawyer Herman Good, who imitated the complex arrangements made by Radio Veronica whereby the station would be managed by the UK-registered Planet Productions Ltd, variously through Lichtenstein and Switzerland.
 The ship, which was legally owned in Switzerland, would fly both the Panamanian and Bolivian flags.
 The young Irishman was able to get the £250,000 funding for his radio ship in a few weeks.
 By contrast, Allan Crawford had been struggling for more than two years to secure backers.